gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Console/README.md

 [`BackroundColor`](https://docs.microsoft.com/en-us/dotnet/api/system.console.backgroundcolor)
 and other properties for controlling the console.

-ANSI escape sequences become handy when the complexity of console output reaches a certain level:
+ANSI escape sequences become handy when the complexity of console output reaches a certain level.
+Just take a look at the example below:

 ![Advanced console visualization](../../Documentation/Assets/console-eazfuscator.net.png)